eltonlazzarin/solid-api/README.md

 So, I decided to study and I created a simple SOLID API with Node.js and TypeScript.

+This project consists of sending welcome emails after creating a registration in the application via Insomnia.

 </p>

 ## 🚀 Technologies